 Expert Panel members are appointed by the Science Committee of the Icelandic Science and Technology Policy Council.
 Up to seven individuals with qualifications at associate professor level or higher, who have extensive experience of research, are appointed to each Expert Panel.
-At least two members of each Expert Panel shall be professionally active outside of Iceland.
+At least two members of each Expert Panel shall be predominantly active professionally outside of Iceland.
 When appointing Expert Panel members, it should be endeavored to have members with expertise that represents the breadth of disciplines in the panel, and to ensure as equal a gender distribution of members as possible.

 The Science Committee appoints one person from each of the panels to serve as chair for that panel.
-The chair is responsible, with the help of the expert staff member from the Icelandic Center for Research assigned to the panel, for coordinating the work of the Expert Panel and ensuring that the Panel works in accordance with the IRF mandate and role, and follows general rules regarding ethical conduct.
-When appointed, the Panels are made public on the website of the Icelandic Centre for Research.
+The chair is responsible, with the help of the expert staff member from Rannís assigned to the panel, for coordinating the work of the Expert Panel and ensuring that the Panel works in accordance with the IRF mandate and role, and in conformity with general rules regarding ethical conduct.
+When appointed, the Panels are made public on the website of Rannís.